anrbn/GATOR/README.md

 Please note that resolving an issue may take some time depending on its complexity.
 I appreciate your patience and understanding.

-## Closed Issues
-After an issue is resolved, it will be closed.
-You can still view closed issues for reference by clicking on the Closed tab on the Issues page.

 # Contributing
 I warmly welcome and appreciate contributions from the community!
 If you're interested in contributing on any existing or new modules, feel free to submit a pull request (PR) with any new/existing modules or features you'd like to add.